Duck Boardwalk Information

 - Skateboards, roller blades, and motorized vehicles are prohibited in the park and on the boardwalk.

 - Pets must be on a leash.
 Owners are required to clean up after their pets.
 Special receptacles are located within the park and on the boardwalk.

 - Please dispose of all trash, including pet waste, in the appropriate receptacles.

-- Fish and crab in the designated area within the Town Park.
-Fishing and crabbing is NOT permitted on the boat pier.
+- Fish and crab in the designated areas only.
 Fishing licenses are required to fish from the fishing and crabbing platform for anyone over the age of 15.
 Fishing is regulated by the North Carolina Department of Natural Resources Division of Marine Fisheries.
 For license information, click here.
 For additional information, visit the NCDMF site.

 - Children under the age of 12 should be under the supervision of an adult.

 - The launch area in the Park should only be used for canoes, kayaks, and stand up paddle boards.
 It is not to be used to enter the Currituck Sound for any other purpose or to dock any motorized vehicles.
 No kayaks canoes, or paddle boards may be left within the Town Park overnight.

-- Watercraft may be tied up to the public pier for transient use, not to exceed four hours.
-The public boat pier is located at the northern end of the Town Boardwalk system.
+- Watercraft may be tied up to the public pier/slips for short-period use, not to exceed four hours.
+The public boat pier is located at both the southern and northern ends of the boardwalk.

 - Hunting, chasing, feeding, or otherwise harassing wildlife in the park and along the boardwalk is prohibited.

-- Swimming, wading, or diving or otherwise entering the Currituck Sound from the shoreline of the Park, the Boardwalk, or the Boat Pier, that is NOT related to the launching, docking, or rescuing of authorized watercraft, is prohibited.
+- Swimming, wading, or diving or otherwise entering the Currituck Sound from the shoreline of the park, the boardwalk, or boat pier that is not related to the launching, docking, or rescuing of authorized watercraft is prohibited.

 - Open fires and the use of grills or other cooking devices is prohibited.